 For FY2021, only one new grant-funded position will be added.
-However, during FY2020, a total of 10 grant-funded positions were added (Justice Resource and Pre-Trial Services), 2 of which were reassigned from the General Fund.
+During FY2020, a total of 11 grant-funded positions were added, 2 of which were reassigned from the General Fund.

 A capital project is defined as construction, renovation or demolition project, or acquisition of land or other assets, valued in excess of \$25,000, and with a useful life of at least five years.
 This includes significant capital maintenance projects and information technology projects.
 Improvements to or expansions of existing assets must increase appraised value or add to life expectancy to qualify as a capital project.